 The Romanian Advance on Sofia took place in 1913.
 Jul 14–26, 1913.

-Who won the Romanian Advance on Sofia?
+What was the outcome of the Romanian Advance on Sofia?

 The Romania (Danube Army) were victorious against the Bulgaria.